Bioconductor/bioconductor.org/content/news/bioc_3_22_release.md

 **WORKFLOWS:**

-One workflow packages were removed from this release (after being deprecated in Bioc 3.22).
+One workflow packages was removed from this release (after being deprecated in Bioc 3.22).

 - BiocMetaWorkflow